aeternity/aeternity/docs/debian_ubuntu_packaging.md

 [building documentation](build.md) around the `make prod-build` Makefile rules.
-In that way, the automated Debian packaging process is overridden to fine-tune some steps, while using `make prod-build` as a basis for building the binary.
+In that way, the automated Debian packaging process is overridden to fine-tune some steps, while using `make prod-build` as a base for building the binary.

 # Requirements